Elric2005/Arij-Kian-project/README.md

 Team Name: Built and Ran

  Group Members: Arij and Kian

+Our project simulates a war-torn enviroment, in which two players work together to complete riddles (assigned by index to each player).
+The answers are game objects in the enviroment.
+We seek to raise awareness for deforestation, radiation, and soil erosion through an interactive experience that places players in the middle of an enviroment similar to recent geopolitical conflicted areas.

  After pulling and then building/running the most recent build of the project, you will be spawned in the first scene, where you choose to be host/client.
  After that, you and your partner will be spawned in the second scene.
 In it,